musman2012/basic-flask-app/README.md

-# Visualizing Healthcare Data under Yorkshire & Humber Care Record
+# Visualizing Healthcare Data under Yorkshire & Humber Care Record (Smriti)

 This small repo demonstrates a proper file structure for a Flask app.
 The folders named *static* and *templates* are required.